 Jon Gruden returned as head coach of the Oakland Raiders on Jan.
-2018, welcoming back one of the most respected and successful coaches in the storied history of the Silver and Black.
+9, 2018, welcoming back one of the most respected and successful coaches in the storied history of the Silver and Black.
 Gruden, who was first introduced as head coach of the Raiders over 20 years ago, served four seasons with the Raiders from 1998-2001.

-Gruden has compiled a 102-96 (.515) regular season mark as a head coach with the Raiders and the Tampa Bay Buccaneers (2002-08), and a 5-4 record (.556) in postseason contests, which includes a victory in Super Bowl XXXVII.
+Gruden has compiled a 102-95 (.518) regular season mark as a head coach with the Raiders and the Tampa Bay Buccaneers (2002-08), and a 5-4 record (.556) in postseason contests, which includes a victory in Super Bowl XXXVII.

-In his first season back on the sideline in 2018, Gruden oversaw the development of quarterback Derek Carr, who established (4,049) and completion percentage (68.9).
+In his first season back on the sideline in 2018, Gruden oversaw the development of quarterback Derek Carr, who established career single-season highs in completions (381), passing yards (4,049) and completion percentage (68.9).
 Carr also piloted three fourth quarter/overtime game-winning drives on the season and set a franchise record by throwing 332 consecutive passes without an interception, a streak that covered 10 games.

 The youngest head coach in the NFL at age 34 upon his initial hire by Raiders Owner Al Davis in 1998, Gruden posted a 38-26 record (.594) and led the Silver and Black to back-to-back AFC West titles in 2000 and 2001.
-He guided the Raiders to an AFC Champion-ship Game appearance in 2000, a campaign in which the Raiders set a franchise record with 479 points and led the NFL in rushing (154.4 avg.).
+He guided the Raiders to an AFC Championship Game appearance in 2000, a campaign in which the Raiders set a franchise record with 479 points and led the NFL in rushing (154.4 avg.).